hyperledger-archives/burrow/docs/glide-readme.md

 glide novendor | xargs go test
 ```

-Where `glide novendro` returns a newline-delimited list of packages in this project
+Where `glide novendor` returns a newline-delimited list of packages in this project
 excluding vendor of the form `./<package name>/...`.